Hyomoto/FAST/README.md

 * array_union( a... ) - Returns an array containing all the unique entires of the provided arrays.
 * array_sort( a, start, end, ascending, pivot, compare ) - See internal documentation, provides a general-purpose quicksort algorithm for sort-in-place operations on arrays.
 * array_to_string( a, b ) - Returns the contents of array separated by b as a string.
+### File Functions
+* file_get_directory( a, b ) - Returns a DsQueue of all files in directory a.
+If b is true, includes all files in sub-directories as well.
 ### Include Functions
 * include( object ) - Runs the current event from object.
 ### Integer Functions